All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Are exploring combination protocols under physician supervision that address multiple goals simultaneously

-We do not recommend starting Melanotan II specifically for joint pain.
+We don't recommend starting Melanotan II specifically for joint pain.
 The side effect profile (nausea, skin changes, cardiovascular effects) is disproportionate to the limited joint-specific evidence.

 Frequently Asked Questions